 Last, I printed off the tic-tac-toe, hangman, and 50 states printables (which you can get here) and inserted them into some plastic sheet protectors.
 This way, the boys would be able to write on them with dry or wet erase markers and reuse them over and over.

-The thing that’s so great about making a Road Trip Activity binder is that you can really tailor it to the individual needs of your kids.
+The thing that’s so great about making a Road Trip Binder is that you can really tailor it to the individual needs of your kids.
 For younger kids, you might consider opting for Crayola’s Color Wonder coloring books and their amazing no-mess markers!

 For tweens and teens, you could consider letting them do a photo scavenger hunt, where they take snapshots of listed items you would normally see on a road trip.